 Arkansas' intention is to fund every project on the Priority List as it becomes ready to proceed.
-With the exception of an emergency public health project, the state does not plan to bypass a project that is ready to proceed for another project with a lower ranking.
+Except for an emergency public health project, the state does not plan to bypass a project that is ready to proceed for another project with a lower ranking.